 Get the Facts and Take Action

 As with any disease, knowledge is power.
 The more you know about an illness, the better prepared you will be to combat it.

 Anyone who may have experienced asbestos exposure in the past is strongly encouraged to tell their doctor.

 Additionally, they should self-monitor for the symptoms of mesothelioma.

 - Pain in the chest, back or ribs

 If you were exposed to asbestos, these symptoms may indicate that you have mesothelioma.
 By getting the facts and staying alert, those at-risk for mesothelioma can use their knowledge to take action.

-If you have been diagnosed with mesothelioma, contact the Mesothelioma Hope Network today.
-Our Claim Advocates can answer your questions and connect you with medical and legal resources.
+If you have been diagnosed with mesothelioma, contact Mesothelioma Hope today.
+Our Patient Advocacy Team can answer your questions and connect you with medical and legal resources.
 Call (866) 608-8933 today or fill out our contact form to learn more.